-What if you can’t afford as much coverage as you’d like?
+You might be wondering, what if you can’t afford as much coverage as you’d like?
 What do you do then?

 It’s simple.
 You buy as much as you can afford.
 Whatever amount you can provide to your family is money they don’t have to take out of their own pocket.
 They will love you for doing the best you could.

-Here’s the truth
+Here’s the truth.

 Any offer you ever receive (from any company) through the mail will always be what’s called guaranteed acceptance life insurance.

 A guaranteed issue policy has no health questions or medical underwriting.
-Your health is simply not a factor.
+Your health is not a factor.
 No matter how sick or healthy you are, you are approved!

-You might be thinking… wow that’s amazing!
+You might be thinking, wow, that’s amazing!

-If you are cool with that, go for it, but understand that 95% of people DO NOT need a guaranteed issue plan.
+If you are cool with that, go for it.
+But understand that 95% of people do not need a guaranteed issue plan.

 Most people can qualify for a policy that costs much less AND comes with immediate coverage (no 2-year waiting).

 Now, a good and reputable independent agent will not have an affinity for any particular insurer.
-They will simply connect you with whichever insurance company has the best deal for you.
+They will connect you with whichever insurance company has the best deal for you.

 Here’s a couple of truths about working with an agent.

 - An independent agent is not out to sell you anything.
 Quite frankly, it’s your job to sell yourself.
 On your own accord, you need to decide that you A) want the peace of mind that a cremation policy provides and B) are willing to pay for it.
 No agent can convince you of that.
 However, once you have decided, your agent’s job is to act as your advocate by helping you find the best deal.
 They are very much like a cashier at a grocery store.
-They just help you process your request to buy something (and they provide expert guidance to ensure you get the best deal).
+They help you process your request to buy something (and they provide expert guidance to ensure you get the best deal).

-Unless you want to pay more and have a waiting period, working with an agent is far and above the surest path to YOUR best policy.
+Unless you want to pay more and have a waiting period, working with an agent is far and above the surest path to your best policy.

-Why should you work with Choice Mutual?
+And you might be wondering, why should you work with Choice Mutual?

-- We work with 18 different final expenses carriers.
+- We work with 15 different final expenses carriers.
 Having so many choices means we can shop the entire market to see which one will offer you the best deal.
 We don’t care which insurer it is.
-We just care about you.
+We care about you.

 - Final expense life insurance for burial and cremation is all we do.
 We believe in being masters at this type of insurance.
 First, all our insurance companies are suited for this kind of insurance.
-Second, after doing thousands of applications, we have intimate knowledge of how each one underwrites.
+Second, after completing thousands of applications, we have intimate knowledge of how each one underwrites.
 This knowledge allows us to know with virtual certainty which ones will approve you.